 - Publishing a language access plan every two years that includes plans for ensuring compliance and progress since publication of the previous version; and - Designating a language access coordinator with responsibility for collecting data on measures related to the provision of services.
+296

 The NYSDOL has recognized that the top six languages spoken in New York State are: Spanish, Chinese, Russian, Yiddish, Bengali, and Korean, and the expansion to the ten languages adds Haitian Creole, Italian, Arabic, and Polish.
-As of this writing, NYSDOL has not yet indicated the two additional languages required by N.Y.
+297 As of this writing, NYSDOL has not yet indicated the two additional languages required by N.Y.
 Exec.
 Law § 202-a.

-NYSDOL's 2021 Language Access Plan outlines how the agency is expected to serve the size and diversity of New York's linguistic populations.
-On paper, the plan states NYSDOL's commitment to ensuring that everyone who is eligible for these services, including LEP individuals, has "meaningful access" to benefits and services.
-However, even within its plan, NYSDOL indicates that it has not translated vital documents into most languages.
-Specifically, NYSDOL does not provide the Notices of Determination to the Claimant and Registration for Work and Claim for Benefits documents in any language other than English, meaning that LEP workers cannot even know the outcome of, much less the basis for, a determination of benefits and how to appeal.
-In addition, NYSDOL inconsistently translates other central documents into New York's top six, much less ten or 12 languages-even when they directly involve fraud and immigration issues.
-For example, NYSDOL fails to translate requests for secondary verification, identification, Alien Employment Verification, Social Security requests or requests for work verification or entitlements into any language other than Spanish.
-NYSDOL does not translate the Monetary Benefit Form, Information regarding Tax Withholding, instructions on eligibility, and other documents into all of New York's six most commonly spoken languages, as required by state law.
+NYSDOL's 2021 Language Access Plan outlines how the agency is expected to serve the size and diversity of New York's linguistic populations.298 On paper, the plan states NYSDOL's commitment to ensuring that everyone who is eligible for these services, including LEP individuals, has "meaningful access" to benefits and services.
+299 However, even within its plan, NYSDOL indicates that it has not translated vital documents into most languages.
+300 Specifically, NYSDOL does not provide the Notices of Determination to the Claimant and Registration for Work and Claim for Benefits documents in any language other than English, meaning that LEP workers cannot even know the outcome of, much less the basis for, a determination of benefits and how to appeal.
+301 In addition, NYSDOL inconsistently translates other central documents into New York's top six, much less ten or 12 languages-even when they directly involve fraud and immigration issues.
+For example, NYSDOL fails to translate requests for secondary verification, identification, Alien Employment Verification, Social Security requests or requests for work verification or entitlements into any language other than Spanish.302 NYSDOL does not translate the Monetary Benefit Form, Information regarding Tax Withholding, instructions on eligibility, and other documents into all of New York's six most commonly spoken languages, as required by state law.

 In addition, NYSDOL has outsourced all of its quality assurance for translations to private companies and allows internal staff to act as translators, based only on staff members' unchecked self-assessment of their fluency in a particular language.
-And although community and legal service organizations have played a significant and instrumental role in ensuring LEP workers obtained benefits, NYSDOL also affirmatively does not partner with community organizations in its LEP plan.
+303 And although community and legal service organizations have played a significant and instrumental role in ensuring LEP workers obtained benefits, NYSDOL also affirmatively does not partner with community organizations in its LEP plan.

 Finally, under recently enacted state law, all state websites providing COVID-19 related services must contain language translation technology for the 12 most common non-English language spoken by LEP New York residents.
-However, according to worker and advocates, the translations are web-based, of poor quality, and hard to understand.
+304 However, according to worker and advocates, the translations are web-based, of poor quality, and hard to understand.305

-See N.Y.
+296 See N.Y.
 Exec.
 Order No. 26, supra note 8.

-See N.Y.
-Dep't of Labor, Language Access Plan, supra note 46, at 2.
+298 See N.Y.
+Dep'r of LABOR, LANGUAGE ACCESS PLAN, supra note 46, at 2.

-See generally id.
+299 See generally id.

+301 Id. at 13.

-See general Id. at 3.
-Id. at 15-34.
-Id. at 27, 29.
-Id. at 29-30.
+301 Id. at 15-34.

+302 Id. at 27, 29.

+303 Id. at 29-30.

+304 Id. at 13 (authorizing the content of the content of

-Id. at 23-30.
-Id. at 13 (authorizing the use of "multilingual staff volunteers who are self-assessed in their own language competency").
+^{10.} at 13 (authorizing the use of "multilingual staff volunteers who are self-assessed in their own language competency").
 2021 N.Y.
 Sess.
 Laws Ch.
 785 (S. 4716-A) (McKinney's).
 See also N.Y.
 Exec.
 Law § 202-a See discussion and notes, supra § II.E.